-Then comes the spring and ice turns to ice floats.
+Then comes the spring and ice turns to shrinking ice floats.

-The ice gets black and melts away.
+The ice gets darker and darker and finally melts away.
 Goodbye ice, see you next winter!

-This is what a normal winter in Finland looks like and what we are used to having, in all parts of the country.
+So this is what a normal Finnish winter is supposed to look like and what we are used to, in all parts of the country.

-For more information on Finland travel check out the Official Travel Guide of Finland.
+For more about winter activities in Finland check out the Official Travel Guide of Finland.